fbpx

 Several national surveys have shown that 50% of those diagnosed with a mental health condition will also be found to be struggling with an addiction.
 Also, those diagnosed with addictions to substances are also diagnosed with mental health disorders later on at a rate of 50%.
 The disorders that often coexist with substance use disorders include post-traumatic stress disorder, panic disorder and generalized anxiety disorder.
 They also tend to co-occur with antisocial personality disorder, borderline personality disorder, psychotic illness, attention-deficit personality disorder, bipolar disorder and depression.

-Because substance use disorders often co-occur with mental health disorders at such a great rate, our Suboxone treatment West Palm Beach will evaluate your loved one for a mental health condition.
+Because substance use disorders often co-occur with mental health disorders at such a great rate, our Suboxone treatment in West Palm Beach will evaluate your loved one for a mental health condition.
 Then, we will develop a treatment plan for the mental health condition and the substance use disorder and treat them at the same time.
 Our professionals have extensive knowledge about the environmental, neural and genetic factors involved with these medical conditions, so they can develop the most appropriate remedies for treating them.

 We will use both medications and behavioral therapies to treat your loved one’s mental health condition and opioid use disorder.
 Some of the behavioral therapies include cognitive behavioral therapy, dialectical behavior therapy and whatever else may seem appropriate.